 In 1985, Satomi Mikuriya’s sci-fi adventure manga Nora was adapted into anime by a small studio.
-The story starred the charming heroine Nora Scholar, a young woman who is on vacation at a holiday resort located on a space station.
-As she attempts kick back and relax, various problems begin plaguing the station, ranging from comedic incidents to the failure of critical systems.
+The story starred the charming heroine Nora Scholar; a young woman who is on vacation at a holiday resort located on a space station.
+As she attempts to kick back and relax, various problems begin plaguing the station.
+Ranging from comedic incidents to the failure of critical systems.
 Throughout this 1-hour OVA, Nora and her sidekicks discover what’s happening to the resort and embark on an exciting adventure to prevent all-out calamity.

 Nora currently stands at a 4.46/10 on MAL and a 37% average score on AniList.

 Much of the anime community these days is gathered together on websites like AniList, where we assemble lists of shows we’ve watched, score & review them, and discover new series to add to our endless backlogs.
-These sites frequently put all the scores given by users together to provide an average score for each anime, which… makes a lot of sense.
-It’s a nice way to sort anime based on quality, not decided by objective facts, but by democratic subjectivity.
+These sites frequently put all the ratings given by its users together to arrive at an average score for each anime, which makes a lot of sense.
+It’s a nice way to sort anime based on quality; not decided by objective facts, but by democratic subjectivity.
 Everybody has a say and can affect the average.

 Older OVA series are heavily impacted by this, but we see similar casualties in the seasonal anime rush.
-With people flocking en masse to the big hits of any season, smaller niche anime with lower budgets but creative ideas get passed up on completely, with low average scores as a result.
-Grimm’s Notes was one the biggest losers of 2019 at 52%.
-A score that would make many an anime fan instantly write it off as seasonal garbage, even as worse series manage to stay in the black by virtue of being tied to Junji Ito.
+With people flocking en masse to the big hits of any season, niche anime with lower budgets but creative ideas get passed up on completely—with low average scores as a result.
+Grimm’s Notes was one of the biggest losers of 2019 at 52%.
+A score that would make many an anime fan instantly write it off as garbage, even as worse series manage to stay in the black by virtue of being tied to Junji Ito.

 I am not going to tell people how to score their anime because I am not the dictator of AniList.
 Not yet, at least.
 However, I will urge those who use seasonal charts to look for new anime to consider the series ranked at the bottom.
 There will almost always be interesting gems hiding among the series for kids and weird CGI projects.
 Heck, maybe those are the gems sometimes.
 Average scores are a useful metric in a lot of cases, but they can be deceptive and unfairly disadvantage experimental series, often condemning them to eternal obscurity.
 Let’s give these little guys some love and maybe you’ll even end up finding personal favorites in the process.